 I work on personal projects and other engagements in my spare time and occasional sabbaticals.
 I use “Douglas Williams” as alias for most of my online contributions.

-I contribute on Stack Overflow as Douglas, mainly answering questions under the C# and .NET tags, having gained a reputation of over 39,000 so far (currently the second-highest from Malta).
-Globally, I am the 204th user to receive the C# gold badge; 240th for .NET silver; and 21st for TPL bronze (see rankings).
+I contribute on Stack Overflow as Douglas, mainly answering questions under the C# and .NET tags, having gained a reputation of over 40,000 so far (currently the second-highest from Malta).
+Globally, I am the 204th user to receive the C# gold badge; 133rd for .NET gold; and 21st for TPL bronze (see rankings).

 I maintain the DogmaMix.Core project on GitHub as a library providing additional general-purpose functionality, utility classes, and extension methods for the .NET Framework.
 This project, XML-documented and unit-tested, is intended to be of production-grade quality.

 I occasionally publish technical articles on .NET Framework topics to my personal blog.
 I custom-built the rudimentary CMS that hosts the blog as an exercise in ASP.NET MVC 5 and responsive web design.

 I developed Maltese Diacritics, an online tool for automatically adding diacritics to Maltese texts.
 The functionality is exposed as a public WCF service, and consumed through jQuery AJAX calls from the browser.
-The tool includes a Firefox add-on that can diacritize Maltese texts in-place on any webpage.
 Earlier, I developed the MIME Headers Decoder, an online decoder for RFC 2047, using the same technique of consuming a WCF service through AJAX.

 ICTSA Programming Competition